xhimiprompt/Standup_Whisperer/README.md

 ### Prompt 2 — Fixes and improvements

-After testing the initial build, this prompt was used to fix all identified issues:
+After testing the initial build, I sent this prompt to Replit Agent to fix issues discovered during testing:

 ```text
 Fix the following issues in the Standup Whisperer app: